JiatingLi/JiatingLi.github.io/content/_newsfeed/post1.md

 ---
-date: 2024-06-29
+date: 2024-09-09
-title: #Paper published
+title: U of Manitoba
 subtitle: #This is a short description of news post number 1
 description: #This is a bit more of a description of news post number 1
-event_type: #publication # primary type of the event, used to create the small, colored post callout
+event_type: Team #publication # primary type of the event, used to create the small, colored post callout
 banner_image_source: #project=project2 # the item whose banner image will be adopted by this event
 # badges: # e.g. person=John_Doe, project=project1 (no spaces)
 #   - project=project1